ezflashiv/EZ-Flash-IV-Client-2014/VIM-custom-keystrokes.md

-This dotfiles repository contains custom VIM & Plugins configuration which helps coding/typing even faster.
+[This dotfiles repository](https://github.com/sergeylukin/dotfiles) contains custom VIM & Plugins configuration which helps coding/typing even faster.

+Below is a list of custom keystrokes set in configuration currently.

 Note that you can override any of present configurations by editing `~/.vimrc.local` file.

-Below is a list of some custom keystrokes used in present configuration:

 ## General